-How much do you know about what clips should be used with the specific metal roofing system you’ve chosen to install?
+How much do you know about what clips should be used with the specific metal roofing system you’re installing?
 Did you know that using the wrong clip can make or break the entire metal roof?

 It’s true: Something as small as a clip can have a significant impact on the performance and overall integrity of a roof.
 That’s why it’s essential to know what a metal roofing clip actually does and the different types available for various panel styles.